HiddenRaven/odin-LandingPage/README.md

 # odin-LandingPage
-Utilize acquired knowledge to create a basic website.
+Utilize flexbox and classes to create containers in order to style a basic webpage.